 Ocean View was originally a 360-acre region called the Maganon Plantation.
 In 1854, William Mahone, a young civil engineer who was building the Norfolk and Petersburg Railroad, laid out the streets for a neighborhood.
 Originally established as a private summer resort, Ocean View was own as the “Coney Island of Virginia.”

-Around 1880, Walter H. Taylor, a railroad executive from Norfolk, organized a 9-mile narrow gauge steam passenger railroad service between Norfolk and Ocean View, which was not yet a part of the city.
-The line was originally called the Ocean View Railroad, and was changed to the Norfolk and Ocean View Railroad.
-The small steam locomotive, named the General William B. Mahone, hauled passengers from Norfolk to the beach, primarily on the weekends and Sunday outings.
+Around 1880, Walter H. Taylor, a railroad executive from Norfolk, organized a nine-mile narrow gauge steam passenger railroad service between greater Norfolk and Ocean View, which was not yet a part of the city.
+The line was originally called the Ocean View Railroad and was eventually changed to the Norfolk and Ocean View Railroad.
+The small steam locomotive, named the General William B. Mahone, hauled passengers from Norfolk to the beach, primarily on the weekends and for Sunday outings.

-“Why don’t we have a parade to celebrate St. Patrick’s Day?” is what the Irish community in Ocean View decided when they created the famous OV St. Patrick’s Day Parade back in 1967.
+“Why don’t we have a parade to celebrate St. Patrick’s Day?” is what the local Knights of Columbus chapter in Ocean View decided when they created the original OV St. Patrick’s Day Parade back in 1967.
 Called one of Norfolk’s most enduring and anticipated traditions, the annual St. Patrick’s Day Parade runs down Granby Street.
-The first parade consisted of a few marching bands, maybe a few hundred attendees.
-Now it’s Norfolk’s largest annual parade with over 190 bands, floats and thousands of guests.
+The first parade consisted of a few marching bands and a few hundred attendees.
+Now it’s Norfolk’s largest annual parade with over 190 bands, floats and more than 60,000 guests.